 Information for GPs in disaster-affected areas

-The RACGP is supporting our dedicated general practitioners who have been affected by the severe weather event in Queensland.
+The RACGP is dedicated to supporting general practitioners who have been affected by natural disasters and other emergencies.

 Information for GPs in disaster-affected areas

-The RACGP is supporting our dedicated general practitioners who have been affected by the severe weather event in Queensland.
+The RACGP is dedicated to supporting general practitioners who have been affected by natural disasters and other emergencies.

 Running a practice > Practice management > Emergencies and pandemics > Information for GPs in disaster-affected areas